 Do you hear those sleigh bells ringing?
-It’s time to start celebrating the holidays, and we have just the guide for you to get the season started right.
-Who knows, you may just find your new yearly tradition!
+It’s time to start celebrating the holidays with fun and exciting festive events and activities!
+As passionate experts for all things Springfield, we have just the guide for you to get the Christmas holiday season started right.
+Who knows, you may just find your new yearly tradition at one of these paid or free holiday events!

 1. Get your gifting on

-Kick off the shopping season right and make your way across Springfield for Black Friday and Small Business Saturday deals.
+Kick off the 2022 holiday shopping season right and make your way across Springfield for Black Friday and Small Business Saturday deals.
 Looking for national brands?
-We’ve got you covered, at the Battlefield Mall and big box stores like Target, Kohls, and more.
+We’ve got you covered at the Battlefield Mall and big box stores like Target, Kohls, and more.
 If you’d rather shop small, you’re in luck.
 Small businesses make up 98% of our economy, meaning you won’t have to look far to find the perfect shopportunity.
-Check out local favorites like Culture Flock or Five Pound Apparel to find the perfect unique gift.
+Check out some of our local favorites like Culture Flock or Five Pound Apparel to find the perfect unique gift.

 2. Twirl your way to Springfield Ballet